 For an action to be instituted, there must be a valid legal cause of action.
 This cause of action can be negligence suffered as a result of the company’s action or failure to act, breach of contract arising from an existing valid contract, employment discrimination arising from unlawful dismissal among others.
 A lawyer to weigh the scale of winning the suit must evaluate the cause of action before bringing an action in court; it should not be a frivolous matter based on emotions.

 Where demand notice has been served on the company and it refuses to comply, the complainant can institute an action in court for the grievances suffered.
 An action can be brought in the jurisdiction where the company operates its business.
 If the company has an office in a state, it can be sued in that state.

 The complaining party filing processes in court through a lawyer institutes an action.
-The processes may include a statement of claim, list of witnesses to be relied on, witness statement on oath and documents to be relied on during the trial of the case.
+The processes may include a statement of claim, a list of witnesses to be relied on, witness statements on oath, and documents to be relied on during the trial of the case.
 These processes are further served on the Company effective by delivering the process in the company’s registered or corporate addresses or serving its directors or other principal officers of the company.
-Under the Nigerian law, no action may commence against person or entity unless the party being sued has been duly served with the copy of the court’s processes detailing the case against him.
+Under the Nigerian law, no action may commence against a person or entity unless the party being sued has been duly served with a copy of the court’s processes detailing the case against him.